jhatheisen/PixelPeek/README.md

 # Pixel Peek

 This is the starter for the Pixel Peek.
+A platform for uploading and viewing photos from around the world.

 ## Live Server Link
 https://pixel-peek.onrender.com